AIM

 AIM is vendor-neutral in incentives and implementation.
 The Freedom Project does not accept vendor partnerships, referral fees, or kickbacks.
 Any qualified vendor can bid on work derived from AIM assessments.

-AIM recommendations draw from a curated catalog of over 100 enterprise-grade technology products across 16 categories including ERP, Identity & Access, Observability, Data Warehouse, ETL/Integration, and more.
+AIM recommendations draw from a curated catalog of 250+ enterprise-grade technology products across 26 categories — including ERP, Identity & Access, Observability, Data Warehouse, ETL/Integration, and a full AI/ML suite covering Platforms, Generative AI, Data Science, MLOps, NLP, Computer Vision, AI Ethics, and AI Security.
+AI tools are compliance-filtered against CJIS, FedRAMP, HIPAA, and PCI based on your declared regulatory scope.

 Security